bobymoby/nixos/README.md

 -   boot - `1GiB FAT32` flagged with `boot` and mounted on `/boot` shared with Windows
 -   swap - `35044MiB linuxswap` flagged with `swap`
 -   root - flagged with `root` and mounted on `/`
+-   windowsC - ntfs volume mounted on `/windowsC`

+# Windows setup

+-   Do the steps from this answer and it's comments: https://askubuntu.com/a/1251469

 # Known issues